andreafabrizi/DNSProxy/README.md

 ```bash
 sudo clib install jwerle/libok
 ```
-Once done with pre-requisites, you will be able to *compile* by running:
+Once done with pre-requisites, you will be able to *compile dnsp and dnsp-h2* by running:
 ```bash
 make
 ```